 Academic concerns, for example issues having to do with final grades, faculty concerns, course concerns, and academic policies are typically handled as close to the concern as possible; however, the Academic Affairs Office can assist you in determining where to begin the process of resolving your problem.
-If you have questions regarding any academic policies and procedures, please contact the Academic Affairs Office by phone (785) 670-1648 or by email email@example.com for assistance.
+Out of state students with unresolved concerns regarding online programs authorized through State Authorization Reciprocity Agreements (SARA) may direct these concerns to the state portal agency.
+If you have questions regarding any academic policies and procedures, please contact the Academic Affairs Office by phone (785) 670-1648 or by email firstname.lastname@example.org for assistance.

 Student life concerns

 Student life concerns, for example student to student and/or student to faculty and staff disagreements, residence hall concerns, and student conduct and behavior issues are typically handled through the Student Life Office.
 If you have questions regarding any of these policies and procedures, please contact the Student Life Office by phone (785) 670-2100 or by email email@example.com.

 Enrollment concerns, for example issues having to do with transcripts, financial aid, and registration are typically handled through the Student One Stop.
 If you have questions regarding any of these policies and procedures, please contact the Student One Stop by phone (785) 670-2162 or by email firstname.lastname@example.org.